Nachtfeuer/concept-queen/README.md

 I'm not expert in all those languages and I might not have choosen the optimal implementation; that's why the current results are not yet final.

-Also to say that the algorithms are single threaded and if I implement it in multithreaded some of the languages might be able to climb the ranking since some of those languages are designed for that purpose.
-Unfortunately I have not too much time and it might take a longer time until I can add that except YOU would contribute.
+Also to say that most algorithms are single threaded only and if I implement it in multithreaded some of the languages might be able to climb the ranking since some of those languages are designed for that purpose.
+I did for Python; other languages might follow if I have time ...

 ## The performance report
 You have to clone this repository; stay at root of the repository